jez/bin/README.md

 # bin

 My collection of user-defined commands.
-Maybe someday they'll end up as full-fledged projects with their own directories and registered with package managers, but for now they're here.
+Maybe someday they'll end up as full-fledged projects with their own repositories and registered with package managers, but for now they're here.

 ## LICENSE